 This plant is an active air purifier.
 It works in the same way as Aloe vera and Snake plant.
 With a more purified air comes more effective and efficient sleep ability.
 The more peaceful you sleep, the more beautiful you will be.
 Spider plant has an ability to remove a huge percentage of harmful formaldehyde from the air you breathe.
 So refresh the air you sleep in by placing one or two of these plants at your bedside.

-The plants mentioned are really good and some neighbours are raving after my dad taught them a thing or few about his experience.
+The plants mentioned are really good and some neighbors are raving after my dad taught them a thing or few about his experience.

-So go ahead and let nature help you help you in applying your sleeping routines and get the best sleep you ever wanted.
+So go ahead and let nature help you in applying your sleeping routines and get the best sleep you ever wanted.